 Severe or wide-ranging osteoarthritis pain is an abnormal symptomatic expression of a completely normal age-related condition.
 In fact, the vast majority of typical arthritic changes in the spine will never produce any pain or pathology.

 Arthritis involves the structural degeneration of the bones, cartilage and joints in the body.
 Spinal arthritis most often affects the lumbar and cervical regions, since those are the areas that get the most use and abuse.
-Arthritis is an expected part of the aging process for most people.
+Arthritis is an expected part of the aging process for all people.

 This essay helps patients to understand how OA can cause pain, but also how many cases are mistakenly blamed for causing chronic discomfort.
 We will detail the possible reasons why arthritis is blamed for causing pain when in most instances there is no link between the vertebral changes and the existence of symptoms.